ryanmcnally93/ascension/README.md

 - I used the second solution on [this Stack Overflow page](https://stackoverflow.com/questions/16041232/django-delete-filefield) to install django cleanup, which deletes a file if it is removed from a form, like the images that are installed when adding and editing a product.
 It also deletes the image from the project roots when you delete the product.

+- I used this code from Stack Overflow by [Constantin](https://stackoverflow.com/questions/58352814/how-to-change-formatting-of-stripe-card-element-based-on-viewport-size) to target the Stripe card element when screen size changes through an event listener in JavaScript.

 ### Web Tools

 - I used [Contrast Checker](https://webaim.org/resources/contrastchecker/) to make sure my headings were visible against their background colours.